dawapaljor/sft-report/src/pages/content/0-report.md

 - Appoint a UN Special Rapporteur on Transnational Repression.

-<h2  id="acknowledgments" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Acknowledgments</h2>
+<h2  id="acknowledgments" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Acknowledgments</h2>

 We thank the protesters against Xi Jinping and the CCP in San Francisco for going out to protest, for persevering in the face of harassment, intimidation, and assault, and for entrusting us with their accounts.
 This report would not have been possible without their cooperation.